 BUT please don’t expect to see 100 elephants drinking from the river!

 If you are coming to Africa mainly for a safari, consider travelling at a different time – unless you are a keen birder.
 If you are coming for both general touring and a safari, then consider South Africa.
-The fenced national parks of the Kruger and Madikwe and private game reserves Sabi Sands , Timbavati and Eastern Cape are not as noticeably affected as the unfenced reserves of Botswana, Zambia and Zimbabwe.
+The fenced national parks of the Kruger and Madikwe and private game reserves in Sabi Sands , Timbavati and Eastern Cape are not as noticeably affected as the unfenced reserves of Botswana, Zambia and Zimbabwe.

 Summer to Autumn (January to early May)

 Again much of what I said for early summer still applies.
 BUT, the effect of the rains gradually decreases as the summers continue.
 The rain usually consists of a heavy downpour once a day.
 The game-viewing will not be as prolific as in the dry winter months and will be harder to spot because of the lush bush, but it won’t be as absent as immediately after the first rains.

 This is called the ‘Emerald Season’ or more prosaically the Green Season.
 It’s a beautiful time of the year when all is green and lush.
-All the migratory birds in full breeding plumage – it’s a great time for butterflies, flowers and colourful insects.
+All the migratory birds are in full breeding plumage – it’s a great time for butterflies, flowers and colourful insects.

 The skies are exploding with colour and are very photogenic especially at dawn and sunset.
 So keen photographers often love the summer season.
 The afternoon rains bring slightly cooler weather – you might even need a sweater just after the rains – though days are hot and sunny.

 The animals start coming back to these areas (though not in the big numbers of the dry season!) as the vegetation next to the rivers/waterholes gets renewed.
 The rains usually stop by mid March and so April and May are also a great time to visit as the bush is starting to dry out.

 Mosquitoes could be a problem for some people and it is hot and humid (though it is much cooler during and after the rains).